 - Can he sit and stay in the same position for two to five minutes?

 - Does he dislike wearing a dirty diaper?

 - Does he take pride in his accomplishments?

 - Can he perceive when he needs to go the bathroom (physical cues) and let you know before he goes?

 - Does he imitate adults or siblings when they go to the bathroom?

 If you answered YES to most of the questions, then it is very likely that your little one is ready to start training!
 But if your little one is still missing some of the requirements, try not to pressure him about it.
 Rushing him when he is not ready can be counterproductive and frustrating for you and for him.
 Remember that every child is different and has his or her own timeframes.
 For example, it’s good to know that girls tend to be ready a few months earlier than boys.

 Before you start potty training, it is important that you evaluate other factors besides your toddler’s physical development.
 Complex family situations can make the process harder.
-If at this time your family is going through a great change like moving, the loss of a loved one, or a change of school or daycare then postpone the process until the situation stabilizes.
+If your family is going through a great change like moving, the loss of a loved one, or a change of school or daycare, then postpone the process until the situation stabilizes.